How to hostel

 - Low- or no-touch payment options are available and encouraged.

-- All high-touch surfaces will be frequently disinfected, including payment terminals and key cards.
+- All high-touch surfaces will be regularly disinfected, including payment terminals and key cards.

-- We may also ask you a few questions about symptoms and travel history.
-Guests experiencing Covid-19 symptoms will not be accommodated.
-We also cannot accommodate travellers subject to mandatory quarantine requirements or those who have arrived in Canada within the previous 14 days.
+- Guests experiencing Covid-19 symptoms will not be accommodated.
+We also cannot accommodate travellers subject to mandatory quarantine or isolation requirements.

-- You’ll receive a check-in slip with your assigned room and bed (if you’re in a shared room) and more helpful info about the hostel.
+- You’ll receive a check-in slip with your assigned room and bed (if you’re in a shared room) and further helpful info about the hostel.

 Your Dorm Room

-- This summer, when dorm beds are available, capacity in our shared rooms will be reduced by half so there will only be one person in each bottom bunk, unless you’re travelling as a group and the only occupants in the room, in which case you can use all of the beds.
+- Capacity in shared dorm rooms has been reduced where possible, unless you’re travelling as a group and the only occupants in the room, in which case you can use all of the beds.
+Reduced capacity dorms currently in place are temporary.
+Regular operations with full capacity dorms are expected to restart this fall.

 - Your bedding and towel will be waiting for you on your bed.
-They’ve been freshly washed in hot water.
-Please leave these items on your bed when it’s time to check-out.
+Please leave these items in the designated bins when it’s time to check-out.

 - Dorm guests must leave the room between 11 am and 3 pm every day, unless all guests in the room are travelling together or the room has been booked privately.